SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 Auto-Encoder (AE) is a type of artificial neural network designed to learn efficient data representations.
 It consists of two main components: an encoder, which maps input data to a latent space with reduced dimensions, and a decoder, which reconstructs the input data from this latent representation.
 The training goal for an Auto-Encoder is to minimize the reconstruction error, ensuring the decoded output closely resembles the original input.
-Variants like Variational Auto-Encoders~\cite{kingma2022autoencoding} (VAEs) use probabilistic approaches to generate more robust and informative embeddings.
+Variants like [Variational Auto-Encoders (VAEs)](../../Models/_Basis/VAE.md) use probabilistic approaches to generate more robust and informative embeddings.
 In multimodal generation models, tokenizers trained with auto-encoder methodologies are used to restore the multimodal input from the latent representation.
-A special case is diffusion models~\cite{dieleman2022diffusion}, which can also be viewed as an Auto-Encoder, enabling generation in a non-autoregressive manner~\cite{li2024autoregressive-without}.
+A special case is [diffusion models [URL]](https://sander.ai/2022/01/31/diffusion.html), which can also be viewed as an Auto-Encoder, enabling generation in a non-autoregressive manner ([MAR](../../Models/CV/2024.06.17_MAR.md)).
-Discrete tokens are typically generated by quantizing~\citep{rolfe2017discrete} the continuous data representation within the latent space of auto-encoders.
+Discrete tokens are typically generated by quantizing ([Discrete VAE](../../Models/_Basis/2016.09.07_Discrete_VAE.md)) the continuous data representation within the latent space of auto-encoders.

 **Denoising Auto-Encoding**

 A Denoising Auto-Encoder (DAE) builds on the basic auto-encoder concept by introducing noise into the input data and training the model to reconstruct the original, noise-free version.
 This approach encourages the model to learn robust features capable of handling data corruption, thereby improving its generalization capabilities.
-In transformer-based models, a common technique known as Masked Language Modeling~\citep{devlin2019bert} involves masking parts of the input tokens and training the model to predict them, which can be viewed as a special type of denoising auto-encoder.
+In transformer-based models, a common technique known as Masked Language Modeling ([BERT](../../Models/TextLM/2018.10.11_BERT.md)) involves masking parts of the input tokens and training the model to predict them, which can be viewed as a special type of denoising auto-encoder.
-This method has become mainstream across various modalities, popularized in language by BERT~\citep{devlin2019bert}, in vision by BEiT~\citep{beit} and MAE~\citep{he2021maskedautoencodersscalablevision}, and in audio by HuBERT~\citep{hsu2021hubert}.
+This method has become mainstream across various modalities, popularized in language by [BERT](../../Models/TextLM/2018.10.11_BERT.md), in vision by [BEiT](../../Models/CV/BEiT.md) and [MAE](../../Models/CV/MAE.md), and in audio by [HuBERT](../../Models/SpeechRepresentation/2021.06.14_HuBERT.md).

 **Supervised Pretraining**